goldfinch-eng/mono/packages/subgraph/README.md

 ## Deployment

 ### Local
+Typically we'd deploy the subgraph locally for a few reasons:
+1. Adding logic that writes to the blockchain,
+2. Adding subgraph indexers
+3. Having access to the latest smart contract logic.

+It's a crucial step!

 #### Mac OS X

+**With Docker**

 - Make sure you have docker and docker-compose installed
 - Start the local chain with `yarn start` in the `packages/protocol` directory.
 This should run _without_ mainnet forking (it takes way too long to index with mainnet forking)